KonradKurczynski/ValidMLInference/functionality.md

 ----------

 - **`generated_var`** (`str`, optional)\
-Name of the binary treatment variable.
+Name of the binary ML-generated variable.
 If not specified, defaults to the first non-intercept variable.
 - **`homoskedastic`** (`bool`, optional, default: `False`)\
 If `True`, assumes a common error variance; otherwise, the error variance is allowed to vary with the true latent binary variable.
 - **`distribution`** (`callable`, optional)\